 So, the question is: what's the best Tube Screamer?
 How do they differ from each other?
 How do you choose one?
 As ever when it comes to guitar gear, it mostly comes down to your own tastes... but here's what you need to know:

+Well, we can't have an Ibanez Tube Screamer Comparison without the industry standard.
 The TS9 has a bit more bite than the 808, which is warmer and smoother to most ears.
 But the TS9 remains the most popular Tube Screamer ever.
-More info

 TUBE SCREAMER AMPS!

-Besides having lots of different Tube Screamer pedals, Ibanez has now also launched the Tube Screamer amps, which are all-valve amps with a built in genuine Tube Screamer circuit!
+Besides having lots of different Tube Screamer pedals, Ibanez launched the Ibanez TSA15 Tubescreamer Amplifier Combo which are all-valve amps with a built in genuine Tube Screamer circuit!
+These are now out of production and highly sought after.

-Come to one of our PMT Stores to have go at the Tube Screamer pedals and decide which one you prefer!
+Come to one of our PMT Stores to try the Tube Screamer pedals and decide which one you prefer!
+We hope you enjoyed our Ibanez Tube Screamer Comparison.